 Explore the power of visual communication

-Got a bent for critique?
-Choose a major in Visual Culture, where you’ll focus on analysis and theory as you delve into the history, culture, and impact of visual arts.
-It’s excellent preparation for a career as an art historian, educator, librarian, or gallery/museum administrator.
+- Visual Culture: Got a bent for critique?
+Focus on the role that visuals play into culture and our society.
+This major is excellent preparation for a career as an art historian, educator, librarian, or gallery/museum administrator.
 You can even gain practical experience with a 36-hour internship at a local arts institution, or by choosing co-op with your degree.

-Alternatively, immerse yourself in hands-on creation with our Studio Practice major.
-We offer classes in drawing, painting, sculpture, printmaking, photography, media arts, and digital imaging.
-You can also choose one of two specializations, including one that will prepare you for a career in education.
+- Studio Practice: Immerse yourself in hands-on creation.
+Choose from classes in drawing, painting, sculpture, printmaking, photography, media arts, and digital imaging.
+You can also choose a digital art specialization or one that will prepare you for a career in teaching.

 - Pick from 80+ courses.
-With more than 80 courses available, you can explore the visual arts and tailor your degree to your interests and passions.
+With more than 80 Fine Arts courses available, you can explore the visual arts and tailor your degree to your interests and passions.

 - Available as a major and minor